https://www.deakin.edu.au/__data/assets/image/0008/549899/7059_M-primary-teaching_hero.jpg

 • youth work.

-For more information go to DeakinTALENT
+For more information go to DeakinTALENT.

 Professional recognition

 The Master of Teaching (Primary) is accredited by the Victorian Institute of Teaching (VIT) as an initial teacher education program that meets the Australian Institute of Teaching and School Leadership (AITSL) program standards and the Australian professional standards for graduate teachers.
-Upon graduation, you’ll be prepared to register with the VIT as a registered educator.
+Upon graduation, you will be prepared to register with the VIT as a registered educator.
 If you intend to apply for registration in Victoria or interstate you may be required to provide further information.

 Course learning outcomes